Floorp-Projects/Floorp/testing/geckodriver/doc/Releasing.md

 	% ./mach build testing/geckodriver

 to pull down and vendor the upgraded libraries.
-Remember to check in the [Cargo.lock] file, since unlike we want geckodriver builds to be reproducible.
+Remember to check in the [Cargo.lock] file since we want reproducible builds for geckodriver, uninfluenced by dependency variations.

-Updating dependencies should always be made as a separate commit to not confuse reviewers because vendoring involves checking in a lot of extra code reviewed downstream.
+The updates to dependencies should always be made as a separate commit to not confuse reviewers, because vendoring involves checking in a lot of extra code already reviewed downstream.

 [Cargo.toml]: https://searchfox.org/mozilla-central/source/testing/geckodriver/Cargo.toml
 [Cargo.lock]: https://searchfox.org/mozilla-central/source/testing/geckodriver/Cargo.lock